 In-Kind Contribution: a gift of goods and services.
-In-kind goods and services are typically goods and services that your organization would have to otherwise buy if they had not been donated

-(including donated space, equipment or expertise, etc).
+In-kind goods and services are typically goods and services that your organization would have to otherwise buy if they had not been donated (including donated space, equipment or expertise, etc).
 The value of the donated supplies or services may be recorded as the amount that your organization would have to pay for similar items.

-For purposes of PS II, the value of volunteer labor is set at \$23.56, the most recently published state value for volunteer time for the state of Ohio.
+For the purposes of PS II, the value of volunteer labor is set at \$24.69 per hour, the most recently published value for volunteer time for the United States.

 Matching Grant: a grant or gift made with the specification that the amount donated must be matched.
-Project Support II grants require a 1:1 match, of which up to 25% of your organization's matching dollars can come from in-kind contributions.
+Project Support II grants require a 1:1 match.
+In-kind contributions can account for no more than 25% of your matching income.

-Nonprofit Organization: organizations that have tax-exempt status under Internal Revenue Code Section 501(c)(3), but are not private foundations under Internal Revenue Code Section 509 or are among those "operating" private foundations (private foundations that implement programs similar to public charities).
+Nonprofit Organization: organizations that have tax-exempt status under Internal Revenue Code Section 501(c)(3) but are not private foundations under Internal Revenue Code Section 509 or are among those "operating" private foundations (private foundations that implement programs similar to public charities).
 These organizations are tax-exempt and contributions to them are tax deductible under such Internal Revenue Code Sections as 170, 642, 2055 and 2522.